Mailand Kunst

 Memories for Moderns: Ambulant merchants, slot machines, ice cream shops

 Then we are in the main room, which contains eight screens, positioned one next to the other, so close that there is almost no distance.
 You can watch the works from above, sit on one of the benches, or you can go up and down the hallway ramp.
-What we see in „Memories for Moderns“ is not a single work; it is the output of an almost a decade work cycle (2000 – 2009), which is for the first time featured in this way.
+What we see in „Memories for Moderns“ is not a single work; it is the output of an almost decade-long work cycle (2000 – 2009), which is for the first time featured together.
 You rarely get from where the sound comes or to which video it belongs; you can only guess by pairing them with the fragments.
-Indeed Ancaran only shows fragments to his audience, leaving you to judge for yourself.
+Indeed, Ancaran only shows fragments to his audience, leaving you to judge for yourself.
+We encounter here narratives of different individuals, social, political and very mundane stories of the Riviera Romagnola.
+Here we encounter the children of Lido Adriano, the beach, the ice cream shop, ambulant merchants selling plastic supermens, and the bronzed Strandläufer*.

 Then a bar filled with slot machines and slot machine screens loaded with words that give hope and dreams: Monte Carlo Gold, Hawai (…)